Students are once again being urged to exercise caution over phone calls asking them to hand over money.

 The Embassy of the People's Republic of China in Australia have released a warning agaist the telephone scam on 20 March 2019 and can be found here.

 ACT Policing have provided updated information on the scam which can be found here.

 It is important for you to be aware and vigilant in identifying potential scams on yourself or others.

-"We want our international students to know they can trust ANU staff and the authorities when reporting these types of incidents," he said.
+Professor Schmidt reiterated that international students can trust ANU staff and Australian authorities when they report these types of incidents.

 "By reporting these incidents, students are doing their bit to make sure that others may not become victims of this crime."